tdiprima/LogHawk/docs/STREAMS.md

-Six streams forwarded from each agent:
+## Six streams forwarded from each agent

 | Facility         | What it captures                                   | Source                                          |
 |-----------------|----------------------------------------------------|-------------------------------------------------|